Counter Terrorism Policing update

 If you are approached by people wishing to volunteer, they can register at: https://oxonvolunteers.org/vk/volunteers/index.htm

 Unfortunately, there are some cases of people taking advantage of vulnerable residents.
 Trading Standards are working with the police monitoring the situation and taking action when needed.
-Should you be aware of anything please do not hesitate to report on the numbers below.
+Should you be aware of anything please do not hesitate to report this. below.

 Councillor Maurice Billington